-1.5 Safeguarding and Child Protection Policy
+1.5.
+Child Protection Policy

-Adults have a duty to act in accordance with the Safeguarding and Child Protection policy which is available on the intranet / school website and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.
+Adults have a duty to act in accordance with the Child Protection policy which is available from the school website and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.

-1.6 Whistleblowing
+1.6.
+Whistleblowing

-Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing policy, which is available on the intranet.
-An Adult who "whistle blows" or makes a public interest disclosure will have the protection of the relevant legislation.
+Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available from the school website.
+An adult who raises a matter under the whistleblowing policy or makes a public interest disclosure will have the protection of the relevant legislation.